bowen0701/bowen0701.github.io/_posts/2014-05-20-lady-tasting-tea.md

 ---
 layout: post
-title: "On 'The Lady Tasting Tea'"
+title: "On The Lady Tasting Tea"
+excerpt: "Share the book: The Lady Tasting Tea: How Statistics Revolutionized Science in the Twentieth Century by David Salsburg."
 date: 2014-05-20
 ---